 Why Distributors Must Go Online NOW!!!

-Today there are many popular eCommerce platforms, like Magento, that offers native B2B features.
-Magento is a leader in B2B ecommerce, powering 41 merchants on the Internet Retailer B2B eCommerce Top 300 list.
+Today there are many popular eCommerce platforms, like Magento, that offer native B2B features.
+B2B eCommerce has recently been launched by our partner- BigCommerce too.

-Watch out this space for more articles on eCommerce in Distribution.
+Watch out for this space for more articles on eCommerce in Distribution.